top of page

 The History of ODACA

-"It is with deep and sincere emotion and pride", said Bess in 1983, "that I thank all who have worked by my side to make ODACA as great as it is today.
+"It is with deep and sincere emotion and pride," said Bess in 1983, "that I thank all who have worked by my side to make ODACA as great as it is today.
 Bless you all."

 ODACA History Timeline

-1973 - 2023
+1973 - 2024

-ODACA Souveneer Doll
+ODACA

-1973 to Present
+1973 to 2024

 Joan Ross Sweetheart Award Recipients

-Fantl, Bess - Lady3.jpg
+Fantl, Bess - Founder

 Bess Fantl - ODACA Founder